Fannon/mobo/examples/init/model/SCHEMA.md

 # MODEL JSON Schema
-* Read this file online at GitHub: [model/README.md](https://github.com/Fannon/mobo/blob/master/examples/init/model/SCHEMA.md)
+> Read this file online at GitHub: [model/README.md](https://github.com/Fannon/mobo/blob/master/examples/init/model/SCHEMA.md)

-This file documents all properties mobo will use and validate for your models.
+This file documents all available attributes mobo will use and validate for your models.

-They are described in the JSON Schema format.
-For descriptions and default, look for the corresponding properties.

 ## model specific properties
 These properties will only work in context of models.